332nd EMDS receives canine TCCC training

 |0

-This work, 332nd EMDS receives canine TCCC training, by A1C Jonah Bliss, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 332nd EMDS receives canine TCCC training [Image 7 of 7], by A1C Jonah Bliss, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.